 Late Arrival: There are no refunds from Fedex of shipping fee for late deliveries due to inclement weather ......this does not happen often.
 If there is a mechanical issue with plane and it is noted only then will Fedex offer a refund and I will forward this to customer.
 I have not seen that happen yet.

 If you have followed this care sheet and your dragon is ill within 6 weeks of delivery and this is rare, but I understand things can happen.....
 I will refund the purchase price, but the not shipping fee of the animal and animal must be returned to me at my expense for medical treatment.

-Dragons can be held for up to 1 week if paid in full.
+Dragons can be held for up to 5 days if paid in full.
 No holds without full payment.
-No payment plans available for dragons under $700.

 I get mine from ovipost.com